bheyns/Flight-System/README.md

-# Android App
+# Flight System
-This is an android application that I did for my 3rd Java project.
-It contains a calculator , a Quiz and a simple paint brush
+This is a simple Java application that uses priority queue and a GUI to manage the priority of flights that load in for take off and landing